open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/airbag_collision/airbag_collision.md

         value: Explode to give you more oxygen to breathe
 ---
 # {{ params.vars.title }}
+Modern cars are outfitted with air bags that quickly inflate with air if the car experiences too large an acceleration.
 ## Part 1

 Air bags work because in the event of an accident, they (select a statement):